 Choose a bitmap (.bmp), JPEG (.jpg), PNG (.png), or GIF (.gif) file.

 Also in the Appearance group, adjust the Quality, Tint, and Size properties of the marker symbol layer as necessary.
 In a 3D context, you can check Invert backface image to show the image right-reading when viewed from behind.
 You can specify a Depth for picture marker layers to give them a sense of thickness.
 Check Stand vertically to stand the symbol upright, as though it is locked in place.
 You can navigate above and behind it when it is in this state.

-Set the Tint property to white, which is the default setting, to draw the image in its native colors.
+Set the Tint property to white, the default setting, to draw the image in its native colors.
 Setting this property to no color causes no image to be drawn.

 3D model marker symbol layers